palantir/gradle-baseline/README.md

 - `JavaTimeSystemDefaultTimeZone`: Avoid using the system default time zone.
 - `IncubatingMethod`: Prevents calling Conjure incubating APIs unless you explicitly opt-out of the check on a per-use or per-project basis.
 - `CompileTimeConstantViolatesLiskovSubstitution`: Requires consistent application of the `@CompileTimeConstant` annotation to resolve inconsistent validation based on the reference type on which the met is invoked.
+- `ClassInitializationDeadlock`: Detect type structures which can cause deadlocks initializing classes.

 ### Programmatic Application